 - Olive oil: to sauté the meat and vegetables.

-When it gets hot, add the beef, ½ teaspoon of black pepper, and a pinch of salt, and sauté till the meat is browned.
+- When it gets hot, add the beef, black pepper, and a pinch of salt, and sauté till the meat turns golden brown.
 This can take anywhere from 8 to 10 minutes.
+Depending on the size of your pot, you may have to do this in batches.

-Add water, stock, bouillon, cayenne pepper, and salt to taste.
+- Add water, stock, bouillon, cayenne pepper, and salt to taste.
 If you use stock, remember to add the salt last, so you don't add too much.

-Let it cook till it thickens, roughly 2-5 minutes.
+- Let it cook till it thickens, roughly 2-5 minutes.
 If you used chicken, lamb, or another choice of meat, you might have to let it cook longer until the meat is cooked through.

 - If you use beef for your peanut stew, cut it into smaller pieces before sautéing, to cut down on your cooking time.